-This episode is all about Temporary Flight Restrictions.
+This episode is all about TFRs or Temporary Flight Restrictions.
 In case you are unaware, there is a special classification of TFR that prohibits flight during “VIP Movement”.
 In short, this means that drones are prohibited from flying when the president, a senator or anyone else with a VIP designation is in the area.

 Dave and Josh from Nashville called in to clarify whether or not the VIP TFR applied to everyone or only Part 107 drone pilots.
 In response, we talk a little bit about what constitutes a VIP Movement restriction and who they apply to.
 Additionally, we discuss TFR waivers and how you can apply for one.